 Salad

-- 3 cups cherry tomatoes, halved (or quartered) Note 1
+- 3 cups cherry tomatoes halved or quartered, see note 1

-- 1 cup mozzarella balls/pearls halved or quartered Note 2
+- 1 cup mozzarella balls/pearls halved or quartered, see note 2

-- Optional: 1 small head of Bibb or Romaine lettuce, ripped into small pieces
+- 1 small head of Bibb lettuce or Romaine lettuce, ripped into small pieces, optional

 Instructions

-- CROUTONS: Preheat the oven to 350 degrees F and adjust the rack to the center position.
-If using a baguette, cut into 1-inch slices and then tear each slice into 4-6 pieces.
+- Croutons: Preheat oven to 350ยฐF and adjust the rack to the center position.
+If using a baguette, cut into 1-inch slices and tear each slice into 4โ6 pieces.
 Place in a bowl and drizzle withย olive oil, melted butter, Italian seasoning, garlic, and salt and pepper to taste (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
 Toss to combine and transfer to a lined sheet pan.
 Bake until crisp and firm but not browned, about 15 minutes.
 Remove from oven and let fully cool.

-- DRESSING: Meanwhile, for the dressing, add all the ingredients to a wide-mouth jar.
+- Dressing: Meanwhile, add all the dressing ingredients to a wide-mouth jar.
 Add salt and pepper to taste.
-(I add 1/8 teaspoon salt and 1/4 teaspoon pepper but you can always add more salt and pepper to the salad overall.)
-Shake dressing to combine and then place in the fridge to chill while preparing the rest of the ingredients.
-Shake the dressing well right before pouring over the salad.
+(I add 1/8 teaspoon salt and 1/4 teaspoon pepper, but adjust to preference.)
+Shake dressing to combine and place in the fridge to chill while preparing the rest of the ingredients.
+Shake well right before pouring over the salad.

-- SALAD: In a large bowl, combine the halved cherry tomatoes, halved or quartered mozzarella balls, and the raw corn kernels cut from the cob.
-(We love it raw and crunchy, but it's also delicious cooked on the grill!)
-Add the completely cooled croutons and (read instruction #5 before adding dressing) the dressing to taste-- you don't need to use all of it, add to preference.
-Toss the salad and let stand for about 5-10 minutes, gently tossing, until the bread absorbs the dressing.
+- Salad: In a large bowl, combine the halved cherry tomatoes, halved or quartered mozzarella balls, and the raw corn kernels cut from the cob.
+(I love it raw and crunchy, but itโs also delicious cooked on the grill!)
+Add completely cooled croutons.
+This salad doesnโt keep well once dressed, so only add dressing to what will be enjoyed soon after.
+Add dressing to tasteโyou donโt need to use all of it; add to preference.
+Toss the salad and let stand about 5โ10 minutes, gently tossing, until the bread absorbs the dressing.

-- SERVE: Right before serving, add the sliced or chopped avocado, basil leaves, and any additional dressing.
+- Right before serving, add sliced or chopped avocado, basil leaves, and any additional dressing.
 Season salad to taste with salt and pepper.
 Add a squeeze of fresh lemon if desired.
-Serve salad over torn lettuce leaves if desired (not necessary, but does sop up some dressing).
+Serve salad over torn lettuce leaves if desired.

 Video